rileybathurst/priest-broken/README.md

 | large             | 80   |                           |
 | large__half-step  | 105  | minor change              |
 | full              | 144  | start floating everything |

-Summit__about is really messy I think Im just going to pull out all the svg and use clip paths